Information Pertaining to the Closure of Everest College

 U.S. Department of Education contains important information for former students of Everest College.

-Students who attended Everest College should consult the following list to find the contact for their transcript:List of Closed Schools and Colleges(403 KB)
+Students who attended Everest College should visit the following link to order their transcripts: https://exchange.parchment.com/send/adds/index.php?main_page=login&s_id=XPqYNgYAKeZyTxOP

 Borrower Defense to Repayment